There is something extremely heartwarming about risottos, especially the ones with mushrooms.

 The earthy smell of mushrooms, the sweet, sweet wine that has just evaporated and fills the kitchen.
 Oh, and the steam on the kitchen window that rivals the drops outside on a rainy day.
 Mushroom, spinach, and pot barley pot, almost like risotto.

-This however is not your straightforward risotto, I replaced arborio with pot barley.
+This pot is not your straightforward risotto, I replaced arborio with pot barley.
 Normally there is some pot barley sitting towards the back of the pantry shelf, half-forgotten.
 It often finds its way in salads but on colder days I love using it instead of arborio rice, the result is just as creamy.

 Mushroom, spinach, and barley risotto